VALUES & POLICIES

 send messages, forms, or other information to the Foundation via email or the Foundation’s website.

-When Users apply for grants, they must provide the Foundation with such Personal Information as name and title of a contact person, organization name, address, telephone number, fax number, and email address, and a brief statement outlining the organization’s need for support.
+When Users apply for grants, they must provide the Foundation with such Personal Information as the name and title of a contact person, organization name, address, telephone number, fax number, and email address, and a brief statement outlining the organization’s need for support.

 When Users sign up as subscribers to electronic information services, the Foundation asks for Personal Information, such as email addresses, to allow the Foundation to create Users’ accounts, respond to Users’ questions, or contact Users regarding their accounts.

 [The Foundation’s website uses a standard technology called “cookies.”
 Cookies are small pieces of information stored on a User’s hard drive and not on the Foundation’s website.
-Cookies allow Users to log in without entering Users’ log in information each time Users use the Foundation’s website.
+Cookies allow Users to log in without entering Users’ login information each time Users use the Foundation’s website.
 Cookies help the Foundation understand how subscribers use the Foundation’s website, which allows the Foundation to improve and tailor the Foundation’s website.
 Users may not be able to use the Foundation’s website if they disable cookies.]

 Section 3.
 Foundation’s use of personal information

 The Foundation uses Users’ Personal Information to process grant applications, to provide electronic information services, to create a secure and personalized service for its Users, and to contact them, if Users expressly consent, regarding updates about the Foundation’s website.
-Users may opt out of receiving mailings from the Foundation at any time by following the instructions in Section 7.
+Users may opt-out of receiving mailings from the Foundation at any time by following the instructions in Section 7.

 Section 4.
 Disclosure of personal information